thedaedalus/DaedalusArch/README.md

 # Install Arch with Dank Shell and CachyOS repos

-This is my setup of Arch without needing to install the full CachyOS stuff
+This is my setup of Arch without needing to install the full CachyOS distro but still using their repos and kernel along with Dank Linux shell and my dotfiles.

 ## Links